mauricioborges/mule/suggestions.md

 * Generating this report can be useful to check what tests (as the example above) are slowing the build running, allowing refactoring of these tests when feasible.
 * It enables a quantitative approach to guide the test execution analysis.

+#### Implementation
+I've changed the surefire-report to include a list of all methods, reverse sorted by spent time in last execution.
+I'll extract it from surefire-report plugin and create my own, extending it, but for testing purpose is currently good.

 ### Improvement 3: Break the tests into groups

 Using Junit org.junit.experimental.categories.Category resource, I suggest to create categories by speed execution (Slow, Slower, Fast, e.g.), and apply them gradually to the slower tests, allowing a filtering per speed.